-The 2019-2020 school year was interrupted by the COVID-19 Pandemic on March 14, 2020; and, students didn't return until April 13.
+In the first year of operation Banta Charter began the 2020-21school year with Distance Learning and students didn't return to in school instruction until April 13.
 2021 for TK-3rd Grades and April 19th for 4th-8th Grades.
-Students and staff were sent home for their safety and health.
-During this time students were provided one-to-one devices, hotspots for internet access, and academic instruction through independent study.
-Banta Elementary School was successful in providing academic support through one-to-one technology, academic, and social-emotional supports while facing the global pandemic.
+Students and staff participated in Distance Learning for their safety and health.
+During this time students were provided one-to-one devices, wifi hot-spots for internet access, and academic instruction through independent study.
+Banta Charter was successful in providing academic support through one-to-one technology, academic, and social-emotional supports while facing the global pandemic.